 Better-For-You Fats.
 Liquid oils are best for your heart, especially those high in monounsaturated fats (such as canola and olive oil) and polyunsaturated fats (such as soybean, corn, and safflower oils).
 Use these for sautéing, grilling, broiling and making sauces and dressings.
 Choose spreads with zero grams of trans fat per serving.
 All fats are high in calories so use them sparingly.

 In the marketplace, Campbell offers over 200 heart healthy products.
-Visit our Product Nutrition Finder to learn more about our products.
-Check “heart healthy” to explore our products that meet that criteria.
+Visit our brand sites to learn more about our products.
 Check out our collection of heart healthy recipes created by Campbell chefs and nutritionists.

 Eat well and enjoy more heart healthy foods!